InternetExplorers/appointments/README.md

-# appointments
+# Appointments

 Imitation of a Yelp's find table component.
-This component takes the date the, time, and the part size for your appointment and stores in a mysql database.
+This component takes the date, time, business, and the party size for your appointment and stores in a mysql table.
+It also registers you as a user in a separate table.

 Table of Contents:
  --Starting database and loading fake data
  --Starting the server and compiler
  --Testing

-#Starting DB and Loading Fake Data
+##Starting DB and Loading Fake Data

 Terminal shortcuts:
-  npm run makeDB--- this writes the DB npm run loadData--- this calls the load data function
+  npm run makeDB--- this writes the DB npm run loadData--- this calls the load data function npm test will also load the mock data onto your DB for testing purposes.

 More detailed:
 This project comes with fake data intended to simulate business details which